-Women make up a majority of the U.S. population, earn almost 60% of undergraduate degrees, 60% of all master’s degrees and yet American women lag substantially behind men when it comes to their representation in leadership positions.
+Women make up a majority of the U.S. population, earn almost 60% of undergraduate degrees, 60% of all master’s degrees and yet they lag substantially behind men when it comes to their representation in leadership positions.
 To boost the number of women in leadership positions faster we’ve gathered the key advice from Fortune’s most powerful women and other female leaders.

 “There is a special place in hell for women who don’t help other women.” – Madeleine K. Albright, former Secretary of State